Networking with AXWareTS

 AXWareTS provides the capability to

-control Events using several computers.
+control Events across several computers.

-Networking an event can greatly improve
+This can greatly improve

-and speed up the registration process,
+and speed up the registration process

-provides flexibility during the event,
+and provides flexibility during the event

 whatever network setup you may be using.

 The Networking Modes are:

 data throughout the event.
 Network Clients